skellis46/slipbox/improvisation and the threshold of the self.md

 <div style="text-align: right">– Kent De Spain [-@despain-2014-landscape p.52]</div>

+> The term nonduality encompasses a unified experience in which the boundaries between self and environment dissolve.
+This experience of nonduality seems to underlie the experience of flow. [@lynch-2021-role]

+> According to Josipovic ([2019](https://link.springer.com/article/10.1007/s12671-021-01627-3#ref-CR28)), nondual awareness is an underlying awareness in all conscious experiences, even if left unrealized.
+It could be that flow states tap into or uncover portions of this nondual awareness, revealing nondual features of experience to the individual. [@lynch-2021-role]

 'It does feel like it is happening to me' while at the same time as if 'there isn’t a me doing it.'
 (Simon Ellis, 15 February 2024 am, 29:07–30:59)
 “I don’t know whether I disappear or whether I just get very quiet.”